suporterfid/octane-tag-job-control-api/README.md

 Single-reader strategy for tag verification and encoding.
 Reads tags during a configurable period, confirms tag count, and writes new EPCs based on selected encoding method.

 ### MultiReaderEnduranceStrategy
-Dual-reader strategy for endurance testing.
-Uses separate readers for reading and writing operations, supporting continuous testing scenarios.
+Multi-reader strategy for endurance testing that can utilize up to three readers (detector, writer, and verifier).
+Uses separate readers for reading, writing and verifying operations, supporting continuous testing scenarios.
 Features:
 - Optional tag locking/permalocking
 - Cycle count tracking
 - Performance metrics for write, verify, and lock operations